cmnstmntmn/cmnstmntmn/README.md

 ### Hi there 👋

 Experienced Node.js/React developer seeking transition to Elixir.
-Passionate about learning, adaptable, and eager to contribute to a team leveraging Elixir's reliability and performance.
+Passionate about learning, adaptable, and eager to contribute to a team leveraging **Elixir**'s reliability and performance.

 <!--
 **cmnstmntmn/cmnstmntmn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.